-The Ural is a non-migratory species, preferring to stay in the same region winter and summer, year after year.
-Like our other owls its adaptation to the arctic winter is good; its distribution, like with our other owls though, doesn’t extend to the northernmost part of Lapland.
+The Ural Owl is a non-migratory species, preferring to stay in the same region winter and summer, year after year.
+Its adaptation to the arctic winter is good; its distribution doesn’t extend to the northernmost part of Lapland.

 CLASS: Aves - birds